E-963/1st-DevOps-Project/README.md

   ### Playbook to install Docker and run the app container on the provisioned instance.
     cd ansible
     ansible-galaxy collection install community.docker
-    ansible-playbook main.yml # make sure to update hosts.ini with the outputs from terraform
+    ansible-playbook main.yml    # updated hosts.ini with the outputs from terraform

 # Operation and Monitoring